ethereum-optimism/optimism/packages/docs/protocol-specifications/ovm/transpiler.md

 #### Others

-* `NUMBER` -- the relationship between `block.number` in L1 and L2 is

-  unclear so we've banned.
-In the future, we could even transpile to

-  return `timestamp/avg. blocktime` but unclear if this is a good
+* `NUMBER` -- the relationship between `block.number` in L1 and L2 is unclear so we've banned.
+In the future, we could even transpile toreturn `timestamp/avg. blocktime` but unclear if this is a good idea.

-  idea.

-* `GASPRICE` -- Before we implement proper gas metering ramifications,

-  we shouldn't transpile anything here.
-Down the line, we may need to

-  and can potentially add it depending on how we handle.
+* `GASPRICE` -- Before we implement proper gas metering ramifications, we shouldn't transpile anything here.
+Down the line, we may need to and can potentially add it depending on how we handle.
 * `GASLIMIT` -- see `GASPRICE`, same arguments apply.
-* `BLOCKHASH` -- in theory the previous state roots can be accessible

-  to the OVM, but because it is EXTREMELY manipulable by the

-  single-party sequencer, and usually used as a bad source of

-  randomness, we'll ban for now.
-Down the line, we can expose historic

-  L1 blockhashes for this purpose, but that's a lot of work \(and still

-  a bad idea for randomness even on L1!\).
+* `BLOCKHASH` -- in theory the previous state roots can be accessible to the OVM, but because it is EXTREMELY manipulable by the single-party sequencer, and usually used as a bad source of randomness, we'll ban for now.
+Down the line, we can expose historic L1 blockhashes for this purpose, but that's a lot of work \(and still a bad idea for randomness even on L1!\).
 * `ORIGIN` -- see note on `CALLER` and metatransactions.
-In the

-  future, could transpile to the metatransaction library's standard,

-  once we're more confident in that approach/choice.
+In the future, could transpile to the metatransaction library's standard, once we're more confident in that approach/choice.

-* `CALLCODE` -- This opcode was a failed implementation of
+* `CALLCODE` -- This opcode was a failed implementation of `DELEGATECALL`.

-  `DELEGATECALL`.
 Deprecated, extremely low priority to support.

-* `SELFDESTRUCT` -- This opcode is currently unsupported, and we also

-  will not be able to handle it's default functionality to send all

-  ETH of self destructed contract to a designated address
+* `SELFDESTRUCT` -- This opcode is currently unsupported, and we also will not be able to handle it's default functionality to send all ETH of self destructed contract to a designated address

 #### "Impossible" opcodes

 * `COINBASE` -- since we don't have inflation in L2
 * `DIFFICULTY` -- since there is no sense of difficulty in L2.
-An

-  analogous value in L2 is actually the MEVA price, but it's not so

-  analogous that transpiling would make any sense.
+An analogous value in L2 is actually the MEVA price, but it's not so analogous that transpiling would make any sense.